natesymer/sansom/README.md

 - `Sansom` is under **140** lines of code at the time of writing.
 This includes
 	* Everything above
 	* Custom routing

+Contributing
+-

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create a new Pull Request

+**Please make sure you don't add tons and tons of code.
+Part of `Sansom`'s beauty is is brevity.**